 "Brilliantly written on a key issue.
 Creative, fresh, and inspiring from one of our leading practitioners."
 Canon Roger Simpson, Archbishop’s Evangelist to the North

-Alison Morgan is a well-known author and speaker, and the founder and editor of Rooted in Jesus, a practical discipleship programme for Africa, first developed in 2002 for Tanzania and now in use in 16 countries in sub-Saharan Africa.
+Revd Dr Alison Morgan is a well-known author and speaker, and the editor of Rooted in Jesus, a practical discipleship programme for Africa now in use in 17 countries.